allielynne20/wk-nine-challenge/README.md

   ![GitHub license](https://img.shields.io/badge/license-Apache License 2.0-blue.svg)

   ## **Description**
-  This app helps connect runners.
+  This app connects runners that live in the same areas.

   ## **Table of Contents**